-In skimming through the book, The Homeowner’s Complete Tree & Shrub Handbook, we stumbled upon this concise explanation of how to properly create a landscaping plan for the home, and we just had to share it with our readers.
+In skimming through the book, The Homeowner’s Complete Tree & Shrub Handbook, our tree service experts in Denver stumbled upon this concise explanation of how to properly create a landscaping plan for the home, and we just had to share it with our readers.
 Clearly, landscaping doesn’t have to be a chore or a headache, especially with the right planning.
 The following passage takes you step by step.
 Enjoy!

 “A garden plan shows you the ups and downs of your property.
 It puts your ideas on paper, so you can see if they work.
 Planning clarifies what to highlight and what you should improve.
 You don’t need to make a professional-quality plan.
 Even a series of simple sketches can help you realize the garden of your dreams.

 - Start with a base plan, showing some fundamental data about your lot and your home.
 Outline the lot on graph paper.
 Label known dimensions.
 Using a compass, mark North, South, East, and West.
 If you can copy the information from a boundary survey or construction plan of your property, it will save you measuring and drawing time.

 - If there’s no survey, measure the lot’s perimeter with a distance roller, landscaper’s tape measure, or laser-measuring device all available at a hardware store.
 Note measurements on your sketch.
 Write distances to the nearest whole number.